tabarra/txAdmin/docs/dev_notes.md

 - [x] translation fix the `The player was xxxxx` lines in all files
 - [x] corrigir comportamento dos profile pictures
 - [x] normalize the session.auth creation w/ types
-- [ ] checar o que fazer com as stats no `core/webroutes/authentication/self.ts`
+- [x] checar o que fazer com as stats no `core/webroutes/authentication/self.ts`
-- [ ] escrever teste automatizado pros authMiddlewares e authLogic

 =======================================================================